-The muon momentum appears directly, and indirectly via E{ν} , in the calculation of the value of Q^2 for each event.
-The uncertain absolute scale for this momentum, as modeled in the detector Monte Carlo simulation, will cause the MC prediction for the shape of the Q^2 distribution to be more or less compressed.
+The muon momentum appears directly, and indirectly via E{ν} , in the calculation of the value of Q{rec}^2 for each event.
+The uncertain absolute scale for this momentum, as modeled in the detector Monte Carlo simulation, will cause the MC prediction for the shape of the Q{rec}^2 distribution to be more or less compressed and affect the M_A measurement.
 As an example, a \pm 1% error in the momentum scale gives a \mp 0.05 GeV error in the fit value for M_A .
-Approximately ∓ 0.01 GeV of this error can be attributed to shifting a small number of events up or down one E{ν}^{rec} bin.
-The other \mp $0.04~{\rm GeV}$ is from the calculation of the reconstructed Q^2 itself.
-The central value for the muon momentum scale is determined from the spectrum fit analysis, described in Sec.
-III and reference [19], while the error from that analysis is propagated to the M_A analysis as described below.
+Approximately \mp 0.01 GeV of this error can be attributed to shifting a small number of events up or down one E{ν}^{rec} bin.
+The other \mp 0.04 GeV is from the calculation of the reconstructed Q^2 itself.
+The central value for the muon momentum scale is determined from the neutrino energy spectrum analysis, described in Sec.
+III and reference[17], while the error from that analysis is propagated to the M_A analysis as described below.